The way people approach finances psychologically and their relationship with money can be very different.

 When you view wealthy people as greedy, you’re essentially saying that their money makes them “bad.”
 And that can affect your unconscious mind.

-As a respectable person, you want to view yourself in a positive light.
+As a respectable person, you want to view yourself and your relationship with money in a positive light.
 So if you associate becoming wealthy with vice, you’ll avoid it.
 You don’t want to be that kind of person.

 But this attitude is actually hurting you more than it is helping.
 And most of the time, it’s not even true.